mclainwilkinson/dc-metro/README.md

 # Washington DC Metro Train Sign

+## Acknowledgements
+*****Credit goes to @ScottKekoaShay with updates to the earlier metro code: https://github.com/ScottKekoaShay/dc-metro

+## Updates
+Added bus line tracking for bus stop near my house as well

 This project contains the source code to create your own Washington DC Metro sign.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.

 ![Board Showing Train Arriving](img/board.gif)